msveshnikov/autocode-ai/README.md

 # CodeCraftAI

 CodeCraftAI is an innovative automatic coding tool designed to bootstrap any software project incrementally, transforming README.md instructions into a fully functional software project using Claude 3.5 Sonnet API.
+CodeCraftAI was bootstrapped by itself from one simple prompt.

 ## Features